-Global Partners LP, on behalf of its subsidiary, Global Companies LLC (collectively, "Global") prepared this Public Participation Plan (PPP) in recognition of community interest in its pending application to modify an existing air permit to allow for the installation and operation of boilers and heaters which would be used to heat a variety of petroleum products received at the GlobalTerminal in Albany.
+Global Partners LP, on behalf of its subsidiary, Global Companies LLC (collectively, "Global") prepared this Public Participation Plan (PPP), at the request of the New York State Department of Environmental Conservation (DEC), in recognition of community interest in its pending application to modify an existing air permit to allow for the installation and operation of boilers and heaters which would be used to heat a variety of petroleum products received at the Global Terminal in Albany.

-In light of the community's interest in the proposed air permit modification, Global voluntarily agreed to the New York State Department of Environmental Conservation's (DEC) request to develop and implement an enhanced public participation plan.
-A draft PPP was initially submitted to the Department on February 26, 2014.
+In light of the community's interest in the proposed air permit modification, Global voluntarily agreed to DEC's request to develop and implement an enhanced public participation plan.
+A draft PPP was initially submitted to DEC on February 26, 2014.
 The plan was subsequently revised based on comments and feedback shared with the company by City of Albany Common Council Member Dorcey Applyrs.
-The revised plan was then re-submitted to the Department on March 10, 2014.
-The Department offered comments on the enhanced plan on April 28, 2014.
-The DEC called the revised plan "excellent" and offered to provide additional comments if received by the community.
-During implementation of the PPP, an Interim Report, which can be found in Appendix B, was submitted to the Department on April 29, 2014.
-The comments received from the DEC on April 28, 2014 have now been incorporated into this final submission.
-All community and DEC feedback provided on the plan can be found in Appendix C.
+The revised plan was then re-submitted to DEC for comment on March 10, 2014.
+DEC offered comments on the enhanced plan on April 28, 2014.
+The DEC initially considered the revised plan "excellent" but offered to share additional comments if received by the community.

+During implementation of the PPP, an Interim Report, which can be found in Appendix B, was submitted to DEC on April 29, 2014.
+DEC's comments received on April 28, 2014, were incorporated into the PPP, which was re-submitted to DEC as a final PPP on May 27, 2014.
+DEC provided additional comments and feedback on the revised document on September 10, 2014.
+These comments were incorporated into the PPP, which has been posted on the project website (see Section V.C) and distributed to the document repositories (see Section V.F).
+All community feedback provided on the plan can be found in Appendix C.

-This PPP was voluntarily developed in conformance with the DEC's Environmental Justice and Permitting Policy (Commissioner Policy-29) with the objective of informing and involving the local community in the permit review process.
-The PPP identified opportunities to involve the community in the permit modification review process.
-It was not developed to set forth indepth technical and comprehensive details about Global's Albany Terminal Major Oil Storage Facility (MOSF) operations.
-Rather, the PPP sought to identify methods for the public, including communities in Albany's South End that make up the environmental justice areas in proximity of the Project area, to obtain general information about Global's Albany operations and details about its permit modification application to the DEC.
-The DEC had earlier determined in
+This PPP was developed in conformance with DEC's Environmental Justice and Permitting Policy (Commissioner Policy-29) with the objective of informing and involving the local community in the permit review process.
+The PPP identifies opportunities to involve the community in the permit modification review process.
+It was not developed to set forth in-depth technical and comprehensive details about Global's Albany Terminal Major Oil Storage Facility (MOSF)

-November 2013 that Global's proposed Project would not result in significant adverse impacts to the environment and that an environmental justice analysis was not needed.
-As such, although this PPP was developed to conform to the DEC's Environmental Justice and Permitting Policy.
-That policy does not provide for the DEC to approve the document or the materials developed during implementation of the PPP.
-This PPP does, however, respond to comments provided by the community and government officials about the effective communication methods that would enable interested community members to learn about the Albany Terminal and Global's modified permit application.
+operations.
+Rather, the PPP seeks to identify methods for the public, specifically communities in Albany's South End that make up the environmental justice areas in proximity of the project area, to obtain general information about Global's Albany operations and details about its permit modification application to DEC.
+DEC had determined in November 2013 that Global's proposed project would not result in significant adverse impacts to the environment and that an environmental justice analysis was not needed.
+Nevertheless, this PPP was developed by Global to conform to DEC's Environmental Justice and Permitting Policy.
+This PPP responds to comments provided by the community and government officials about the effective communication methods that would enable interested community members to learn about operations at the Albany Terminal and Global's modified permit application.